The brief said "website." The problem said something else.

 Two details that took longer than expected.
 The Hungarian deposit return system (DRS) adds 50 HUF per bottled beverage, and the line item has to be visible, separate, and legally correct.
 Hungarian phone numbers arrive in at least six different formats; the parser normalizes all of them before validation.

-Six automated emails follow the order lifecycle: confirmation with itemized receipt, staff alert with guest details, acceptance notification, preparation update, ready-for-pickup with the restaurant's address and phone, and a cancellation message if needed.
+Seven automated emails follow the order lifecycle: confirmation with itemized receipt, staff alert with guest details, acceptance notification, preparation update, ready-for-pickup with the restaurant's address and phone, a pickup confirmation with the points credited, and a cancellation message if needed.
 All templated in React Email, all in Hungarian, all matching the site's visual language.

 Loyalty program